Answers to Common Questions

 What is your personal favourite amongst your own titles?

 A Bridge to Wiseman's Cove and Dougy probably, because I really like the two main characters I created, Carl and Dougy.
 For younger readers, it is Swashbuckler.
+These days I have to say that The Love That I Have is a favourite too.
+I really hit the mark with that book.

 What is your favourite book by someone else?